Hiking Packing List: Essential Hiking Gear for Any Hike

 Oboz Bridger Hiking Boots

 I am a huge fan of Oboz brand boots.
-I use their winter Bridger Insulated hiking boots, and their regular Bridger boots, as well as their Sawtooth Low hiking shoe.
+I use their winter Bridger Insulated hiking boots, their regular Bridger boots, and their Sawtooth Low hiking shoe.
 Their footbed and arch support are great, and that’s really important to me.

 Sooo - comfortable and warm!
 These are my go-to winter insultated boot.
 I use them for snowshoeing and everyday around town stuff when it's really cold.
 O Fit Thermal insoles provide stability and support while reducing heat loss to keep your feet happy!